 Looking east toward Corral Canyon Road

 Because the gate is so imposing, you have no choice but to turn around and head back the way you came.
-The owners of Castro Peak should really work out a system where hikers are allowed to access the peak a couple days out of the month, the way Azusa Rock Quarry provides access to Fish Canyon in the San Gabriel Mountains.
+The owners of Castro Peak should really work out a system where hikers are allowed to access the peak, if only a couple days a month.
 With any luck, hikers will someday again have the option to hike the scenic loop over Castro Peak.

 Looking south from Castro Motorway